Parvati Shallow: Cook Islands

 At the merge, despite coming with a 5–4 member advantage over Aitu, Shallow found herself in the minority as Penner betrayed his former tribe mates and joined the Aitu Four in voting out Nate Gonzalez.
 She became angry with Penner, and a day after his betrayal, when she cut her thumb with a machete while cutting a coconut, she said that she was imagining the coconut was Penner's head.
 After alliance member Woodcock was eliminated, Shallow and Gentry found themselves fighting for survival.
 Despite being on the outside, Shallow was able to retain her strength and win two reward challenges, one being the "loved one" challenge.
-This worried the Aitu Four, who were dissatisfied with how Gentry and Shallow lay around camp sleeping, while they worked and got their food.
+This worried the Aitu Four, who were dissatisfied with how Gentry and Shallow lay around camp sleeping while they worked and got their food.
 In an attempt to stay in the game, Gentry and Shallow talked to Yul Kwon about voting out Penner first in exchange for their jury votes, a plan which succeeded.
 On day 36, Shallow was finally voted out in a 4–2 vote when the Aitu Four saw her craftiness as more of a threat than Gentry's physical strength.
-As a juror, she cast her vote for eventual runner-up Ozzy Lusth.
+As a juror, she cast her vote for eventual runner-up Ozzy Lusth, who lost to Kwon in a 5-4-0 vote.

 Shallow was noted for being a flirt throughout the season.
-She flirted with Gonzalez to ensure his loyalty, had 'cuddle sessions' with Gentry, and sat naked in a hot tub with Kwon and Lusth during a challenge reward.
+She flirted with Gonzalez to ensure his loyalty, had 'cuddle sessions' with Gentry, and sat naked in a hot tub with Kwon and Lusth (both also naked) during a challenge reward.